Košice: 17th century

 Another rebel leader, Imre Thököly captured the city in 1682, making Kaşa once again a vassal territory of the Ottoman Empire under the Principality of Upper Hungary until 1686.
 The Austrian field marshal Aeneas de Caprara took Košice back from the Ottomans in late 1685.
-In 1704–1711 Prince of Transylvania Francis II Rákóczi made Košice the main base in his War for Independence.
-By 1713 the fortress had been demolished.
+In 1704–1711, Prince of Transylvania Francis II Rákóczi made Košice the main base in his War for Independence.
+By 1713, the fortress had been demolished.

-When not under Ottoman suzerainty, Košice was the seat of the Habsburg "Captaincy of Upper Hungary" and the seat of the Chamber of Szepes County (Spiš, Zips), which was a subsidiary of the supreme financial agency in Vienna responsible for Upper Hungary).
+When not under Ottoman suzerainty, Košice was the seat of the Habsburg "Captaincy of Upper Hungary" and the seat of the Chamber of Szepes County (Spiš, Zips), which was a subsidiary of the supreme financial agency in Vienna responsible for Upper Hungary.
 Due to Ottoman occupation of Eger, Košice was the residence of Eger's archbishop from 1596 to 1700.

 From 1657, it was the seat of the historic Royal University of Kassa (Universitas Cassoviensis), founded by Bishop Benedict Kishdy.
 The university was transformed into a Royal Academy in 1777, then into a Law Academy in the 19th century.
 It was to cease to exist in the turbulent year 1921.
-After the end of the anti-Habsburg uprisings in 1711, the victorious Austrian armies drove the Ottoman Army back to the south, and this major territorial change created new trade routes which circumvented Košice.
-The city began to decline and from a rich medieval town became a provincial town known for its military base and mainly dependent on agriculture.
+After the end of the anti-Habsburg uprisings in 1711, the victorious Austrian armies drove the Ottoman Army back to the south, and this major territorial change created new trade routes that circumvented Košice.
+The city began to decline and, from a rich medieval town, became a provincial town known for its military base, and was mainly dependent on agriculture.

-In 1723, the Immaculata statue was erected on the site of a former gallows at Hlavná ulica (Main Street) to commemorate the plague of 1710–1711.
+In 1723, the Immaculata statue was erected on the site of a former gallows on Main Street (Hlavná ulica) to commemorate the plague of 1710–1711.
 The city also became one of the centers of the Hungarian linguistic revival, including the publication of the first Hungarian-language periodical, called the Magyar Museum, in Hungary in 1788.
 The city's walls were demolished step by step from the early 19th century to 1856; only the Executioner's Bastion remained among limited parts of the wall.
 The city became the seat of its own bishopric in 1802.
-The city's surroundings became a theater of war again during the Revolutions of 1848, when the Imperial cavalry general Franz Schlik defeated the Hungarian army on December 8, 1848, and January 4, 1849.
-The city was captured by the Hungarian army on February 15, 1849, but the Russian troops drove them back on June 24, 1849.
+The city's surroundings became a theater of war again during the Revolutions of 1848, when the Imperial cavalry general Franz Schlik defeated the Hungarian army on 8 December 1848 and 4 January 1849.
+The city was captured by the Hungarian army on 15 February 1849, but the Russian troops drove them back on 24 June 1849.

 In 1828, there were three manufacturers and 460 workshops.
 The first factories were established in the 1840s (sugar and nail factories).
 The first telegram message arrived in 1856, and the railway connected the city to Miskolc in 1860.
-In 1873, there were already connections to Prešov, Žilina, and Chop, Ukraine (in today's Ukraine).
+In 1873, there were already connections to Prešov, Žilina, and Chop (in today's Ukraine).
 The city gained a public transit system in 1891 when the track was laid down for a horse-drawn tramway.
 The traction was electrified in 1914.
 In 1906, Francis II Rákóczi's house of Rodostó was reproduced in Košice, and his remains were buried in the St. Elisabeth Cathedral.